LSF Magazine: Summer 2012

 To be continued…

 Part II recounts how Bonnie J. Addario, in pursuit of improvements in lung cancer research and care, has pushed patient activism in new directions.
-She has formulated original ends for the BJALCF and devised innovative strategies for achieving them.
+She has formulated original ends for the ALCF and devised innovative strategies for achieving them.
 Stay tuned.